akshay-ghy/akshay-ghy/README.md

 - 👋 Hi, I’m Akshay
 - 👀 I’m interested in Data Science & Engineering
 - 🌱 I’m contantly trying to learn new things.
-- 💞️ I’m looking to contributing to Merkle Science Data Engineering Team
+- 💞️ I’m contributing to Merkle Science Data Engineering Team
 - 📫 How to reach me Linkedin[https://www.linkedin.com/in/akshay-iitg/]

 <!---